 \subsection{\gls{cnn} performance}

-\Figure{\ref{fig:loss_acc_cnn}} shows the loss and accuracy of the \gls{cnn} model versus the training epochs on both training and test datasets.
-The blue and orange decreasing curves correspond to the losses computed by \Equation{\eqref{eq:loss}} over hundred of epochs of the training.
-The green and red increasing curves represent the binary accuracy computed after a shrinkage with a threshold of 0.5.
-It means that if a predicted value is higher or lower than 0.5, the value is considered to be 1 or 0, respectively.
-This resulting value is compared to the ground truth and the accuracy is computed over all components of the vector of probabilities.
-The two curves in blue and green are from the training part and those in orange and red are from the testing part.
+\Figure{\ref{fig:loss_acc_cnn}} shows the loss and accuracy of the \gls{cnn} model versus the training epochs on both training and validation datasets.
+The blue and orange curves correspond to the losses computed by \Equation{\eqref{eq:loss}} over a hundred training epochs.
+The green and red curves represent the binary accuracy computed after a shrinkage with a fixed threshold of 0.5.
+The accuracy is computed between the ground truth and the predicted vector of probabilities.
+The two curves in blue and green are from the training set, and those in orange and red are from the validation set.
 The goal of the training is to update the model weights to minimize the loss at each iteration.
-We can notice that the loss curves decrease from 0.105 to 0.094 over 100 epochs for both training or test datasets.
-The test curve follows the training one which means that the model generalizes well on the test set.
-The model accuracy reaches more than 86\% of good prediction, i.e. 86\% of the estimated probabilities with a threshold of 0.5 are equal to the ground truth.
+We notice that the loss curves decrease from 0.105 to 0.094 over 100 epochs for both training and validation sets.
+The validation curve follows the training curve, which means the model generalizes well on the validation set.
+The model accuracy reaches more than 86\% of true prediction, i.e., 86\% of the estimated probabilities with a threshold of 0.5 are equal to the ground truth.